 Do you have one or two days to visit Nikko?
 Here's our comprehensive breakdown of how much time you might need for your trip along with some suggestions for things to do.

 With its wealth of sights and attractions, Nikko is a top choice for tourists.
-One day is probably not enough time in the relaxing mountain town.
+One day is probably not enough time in the cultural mountain town.
 You might feel rushed to spend time at the museums, browse around the old town, explore the small town, and take in the beautiful scenery.
 To thoroughly enjoy all that the town has to offer, you'll probably want more time here and in the surrounding mountains.
-Most travelers schedule one to four days to fully experience the relaxing town.
+Most travelers schedule one to four days to fully experience the cultural town.
 Nevertheless, if time is of the essence, we have some nice suggestions for your visit.

 Nikko is home to renowned museums and iconic landmarks, so dive into the town's famous attractions.
 The city's historical sites rank among the most awe-inspiring globally.
 The town sits on the edge of Nikko National Park, where you'll find shrines and temples.
 Toshogu Shrine is lavishly designed.
 Other notable temples in the area are Taiyuin, Rinnoji Temple, and Futarasan Temple.